Please note that posts on this site may contain affiliate links

 What Is A Solitary Witch?

 Being a solitary witch means you are self-initiated and self-sufficient.
+You have a solitary practice for your witchcraft.

 It also means that you have a deeply personal connection to the gods you may work with, and that your Unverified Personal Gnosis can become your truest religion.